TomTom Spark Review Facts

 The TomTom Spark is what is considered an entry-level device as it does not have a ton of bells and whistles.
-It is the standard model in the Spark line, as there are other devices within Spark that include other features.
+It is the standard model in the Sparkline, as there are other devices within Spark that include other features.
 The TomTom Spark has the ability to track running, both indoor and outdoor, cycling, swimming, and other activities.
-It monitors a lot of different metrics depending on the activity, but typically falls in line with all the different metrics users are looking for including duration, pace, distance, calories and steps.
-With some included advanced features, including race mode, goal setting and sleep monitoring, users still get more than just the basics.
-The watch also offers a high quality display and a comfortable band.
+It monitors a lot of different metrics depending on the activity but typically falls in line with all the different metrics users are looking for including duration, pace, distance, calories, and steps.
+With some included advanced features, including race mode, goal setting, and sleep monitoring, users still get more than just the basics.
+The watch also offers a high-quality display and a comfortable band.
 Users were impressed with the amount of setting that could be adjusted within the watch itself, without using a separate app.
-However the watch does come with the ability to use the TomTom MySports app and other third party app.
+However, the watch does come with the ability to use the TomTom MySports app and other third-party apps.
 With the affordable price tag, this is a watch that users looking for a simple tracking device need to explore.

 The TomTom Spark is an activity tracker and fitness watch that tracks various activities.
 The watch is set up to track performance while running, cycling, swimming, and training.
 All activities can be done outside or inside, as the watch is set up to work on a treadmill

 and in any pool.
-The device will not work in open water however.
+However, the device will not work in open water.
 The device is set up to monitor many different measurements including speed, distance, steps, calories burned and more.
 The TomTom Spark also has a sleep tracker to monitor how well the wearer is sleeping at night.
 The main feature of the TomTom Spark is outdoor running as it is what most reviewers used it for and it is most accurate.

 , but users felt that the watch was just not something they felt comfortable wearing all day long, as it is a very full-sized watch.
 Some other reviewers noted itchiness under the band after swimming.
 The TomTom Spark needs a little work in terms of sizing and comfort so that users feel better wearing for longer periods of time.